Phase II Umbrella Study of Novel Anti-cancer Agents in Participants With NSCLC Who Progressed on an Anti-PD-1/PD-L1 Containing Therapy

 - Known allergy or hypersensitivity to any of the study drugs or any of the study drug excipients, or history of severe hypersensitivity reactions to other monoclonal antibodies.

 - Any concurrent chemotherapy, immunotherapy, biologic or hormonal therapy for cancer treatment.
-Patients may receive treatment with bisphosphonates or receptor activator of nuclear factor kappa-Β ligand (RANKL) inhibitors for the treatment of bone metastases.
+Participants may receive treatment with bisphosphonates or receptor activator of nuclear factor kappa-Β ligand (RANKL) inhibitors for the treatment of bone metastases.

-- history of active primary immunodeficiency
+- History of active primary immunodeficiency.

 Locations